ravetroll/BedrockService/README.md

 # BedrockService
 Windows Service Wrapper around Bedrock Server for Minecraft

+Lets you run Bedrock Server as a Windows Service

 This approach does NOT require Docker.

 There is a Windows Server Software for Windows to allow users to run a multiplayer Minecraft server.